Find Your Local Mattress WarehouseSearch

 Any parent knows that a child’s bedtime troubles don’t end after they move out of the crib.
 Kids of all ages can have trouble sleeping through the night for a variety of reasons — some of which may surprise you.
+The importance of sleep for kids cannot be overstated.
 Identifying the root cause of your little one’s sleep issues can help the whole family get better rest.
 To help you get started, here are five reasons why kids may lie awake at night.

-Middle-of-the-night accidents are fairly common (15 percent of children will wet the bed by age 5).
+Middle-of-the-night accidents are fairly common (15% of children will wet the bed by age five).
 They can be caused by genetics, a small bladder, constipation, sleeping very deeply, and, in rare cases, an underlying medical condition.
 While accidents can be frustrating for both you and your tot, it’s important to keep your cool.
 Stay calm, be supportive if your child does wet themselves, and reward dry nights with hugs and small treats, like stickers.

 Your child’s imagination starts to develop during the toddler years, and it really takes off between ages 3 and 5.
 If your little one wakes up from a bad dream, it’s best not to discuss the nightmare, as that can make things worse.
 Instead, comfort your child (such as by rubbing their back) and gently tell them to go back to sleep.